 Is neuroticism a bad thing?

-In small doses, being highly neurotic can be a good thing.
-For example, if you’re on an overnight camping trip where there’s wildlife, being highly neurotic can keep you safe in an unfamiliar environment.
-However, there is growing evidence that neuroticism can be debilitating in highly neurotic individuals who appear to always be in this heightened state of awareness.
+In small doses, being highly neurotic can be ok.
+For example, if you are on an overnight camping trip where there’s dangerous wildlife, being neurotic can keep you safe in an unfamiliar environment.
+However, there is growing evidence that neuroticism can be debilitating in highly neurotic individuals who are always in a heightened state of awareness.

 How do you say neuroticism?